yopem/nisomnia/README.md

 - [ ] movie review
 - [ ] credits
 - [ ] person (actor, director, etc)
-- [ ] deploy umami
+- [x] deploy umami
 - [ ] use partytown for google analytics and umami
-- [ ] make tmdbid and imdbid optional (with translation too)
+- [x] make tmdbid and imdbid optional (with translation too)
-- [ ] for now review schema on article, movie will use random data but if reviw feature is available we will change it
+- [ ] for now review schema on article, movie will use random data but if review feature is available we will change it
 - [ ] add carousel json ld
 - [ ] add video json ld for trailer